xieyaoyue/tp/docs/DeveloperGuide.md

 ![image](https://user-images.githubusercontent.com/45732128/97770858-08099700-1b72-11eb-86e4-80e07c416ea6.png) <br>

 ### 4.3 Edit Feature
-`SpendingList` and `Ui` facilitate this feature.
+`SpendingList`, `AmountConverter`, `DecimalFormatter` and `Ui` facilitate this feature.
 The Edit feature is able to edit the existing items in the spending list.
 It implements the following operations:
 * `EditCommand#execute` → edit the spending list accordingly and calls the ui to print message output
 * `SpendingList#editItemDescription` → updates the description of the item in the spending list
 * `SpendingList#editItemCategory` → updates the category of the item in the spending list
 * `SpendingList#editItemAmount` → updates the amount of the item in the spending list
+* `AmountConverter#updateAmount` → converts the amount based on the default currency
+* `AmountConverter#updateCurrency` → converts the currency to the default currency
+* `DecimalFormatter#convert` → converts the amount to 4 d.p.
 * `Ui#printEdit` → prints the message to show the successful completion of the edition process

 Below shows an example of the usage: